acapria/BV-BRC-Docs_acapria/docroot/education/index.rst

 "

-The educator workspace ReadME file is designed to provide a general overview of the exercise, facilitating the sharing and use of BV-BRC exercises among the educator community.
-To publish an educator workspace, a ReadMe file is **required for each exercise within a workspace**, with the following information included:
+The educator workspace README file is designed to provide a general overview of the exercise, facilitating the sharing and use of BV-BRC exercises among the educator community.
+To publish an educator workspace, a README file is **required for each exercise within a workspace**, with the following information included:

 **Corresponding Educator(s)**: the name, email, and institution of at least one educator to contact regarding the exercise.